Seppe Gebruers

 Seppe Gebruers (born May 9, 1990) is a Belgian musician, composer and improvisor.
 He is also a teacher and researcher at KASK conservatory Ghent.
 Gebruers plays both solo and in bands.
 His work ranges from jazz to contemporary classical music.

-Gebruers has, since his first concerts at the age of twelve, gained a reputation as an adventurous and uncompromising musician.
+Since his first concerts at the age of twelve Gebruers has gained a reputation as a musician.
 Currently, he investigates the possibilities of quartertones in piano, composition and improvisation.

 Early life

 Gebruers started to play classical piano when he was 8 years old, but soon became interested in jazz.
 Jef Neve became his teacher and at age 12 he played in Belgium and abroad with his pianotrio (with Jakob Warmenbol and Nathan Wouters).
 In 2004 he performed at Sportpaleis for Night of the Proms.
 The same year he won a grant for Young Musical Talent.

 At age 17 he shared the stage with Jim Black and Andrew D'Angelo and met musicians such as Kris Defoort, Bill Carrothers, Eric Thielemans, and Jozef Dumoulin.

 At the Royal Conservatoire Antwerp he studied both jazz (with Erik Vermeulen) and classical piano (with Levente Kende).
 Gebruers started his education with a clear vision: "I knew which direction I wanted to go in: I wanted to make contemporary music that sounds intuitive."

 While Gebruers often clashed with the traditional ways of the academy, he quickly developed a strong connection with Vermeulen.
 The latter quickly concluded that 'he had nothing left to teach' and the teacher-student relation soon developed into one of musical sparring partners.